Machinery and tools

 Machinery must be serviced regularly

 The employer must ensure that the machinery and tools in use are serviced and maintained regularly in order to keep them in good and safe working order throughout their useful life.
-There must be procedures in place at the workplace to fulfil this requirement.
+Procedures must be in place at the workplace to fulfil this requirement.
+Some of the inspection and testing tasks of a machine, equipment or an accessory performed in order to make sure it is in good working order must only be carried out by a person who is well acquainted with its structure and use.
+An expert or an expert body must perform some of the inspections.
+More detailed instructions can be found in Government Decree on the Safe Use and Inspection of Work Equipment (403/2008).

 The condition of machinery and tools must be continuously monitored through inspections, testing, measurement and other appropriate means.
 The employer must employ a competent person for managing these duties or outsource this function to an outside expert.